 An applicant is expected (1) to hold a baccalaureate degree or its equivalent from a college or university of recognized standing; (2) to hold a degree of Bachelor of Laws or a degree of equivalent rank from an approved law school; (3) to have had adequate preparation to enter study in the field chosen; and (4) to show promise of the ability, evidenced by the scholastic record, to pursue advanced study and research and to attain a high level of professional achievement.
-An applicant to the J.S.D. degree program must also have had professional practice or experience in teaching or advanced research since obtaining the basic law degree.

-Outstanding students from foreign countries in which it is customary to begin the study of law upon entering the university and to obtain a law degree without first having earned a baccalaureate degree may, in exceptional circumstances, be admitted to the graduate program despite having earned only one degree.
+Outstanding students from foreign countries in which it is customary to begin the study of law upon entering the university and to obtain a law degree without having earned a baccalaureate degree may, in exceptional circumstances, be admitted to the graduate program despite having earned only one degree.
 The applicant must, however, have earned a university degree in law before entering the Cornell Law School and must, in the judgment of the law faculty, have an adequate general and legal education to qualify for advanced study.
 Any applicant for whom English is not the native language must give satisfactory evidence of ability to carry on studies successfully in English.